Small-Bodies-Node/catch-apis/README.md

 data: {"job_prefix": "4ed052ff", "text": "Task complete.", "status": "success"}
 ```

 Each message is labeled with the first eight characters of the user's `job_id` to prevent data piracy.
 A user would monitor the stream for their own messages to track the status of their query via the `'status'` field, which can take the values:

-  * `'queued'`: the query has been received and is waiting for a woRQer to execute it.
+- `'queued'`: the query has been received and is waiting for a woRQer to execute it.
-  * `'running'`: a woRQer is executing the query.
+- `'running'`: a woRQer is executing the query.
-  * `'success'`: the query terminated without error.
+- `'success'`: the query terminated without error.
-  * `'error'`: the query terminated with an error.
+- `'error'`: the query terminated with an error.
   In all cases, the `'text'` field explains the status in a human-readable format.

 Internally, messages are passed from the woRQers to the main thread running the `/stream` route with a redis stream using XADD/XREAD.
 The redis stream preserves a limited message history so that a user's connection can be interrupted without the status of the query being immediately lost.

 [1]: https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events

-## Setup
+## Development Setup

 CATCH-APIs are developed and run using docker.
 To develop locally: